pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 [^n11]: *Survey of Activities of American Agencies in Relation to Materials for Research in the Social Sciences and the Humanities*, (New York and Washington, 1932).

-{% include columnbreak.html canvas=27 col=2 %} Aside from the libraries of institutions, there is a market for scholarly publications among the scholars themselves.
+&nbsp;{%- include columnbreak.html canvas=27 col=2 -%}&nbsp;Aside from the libraries of institutions, there is a market for scholarly publications among the scholars themselves.
 The Association of University Presses maintains cooperatively on addressograph plates an educational directory of 67,000 names,